 What’s the story with STOCK photographs; those stereotyped, feel-good pictures from the international photo stock agencies… hmm, well that’s the problem- there is no real story, no actual link with your product or service.

 So why is stock used so much?
 The big Stock agencies sell hard and it’s quick, cheap and easy.

 But frankly, if your product or service does not appear in your promotional material you will have lost the trust of the customer and missed out on an effective connection.
 If we are to believe that an association can actually be formed between a product and a stock image, then the smartest move a competitor could make is to use the very same image in their own marketing (did you know they usually can! )

 It is all about authenticity.
 Images which contain your product connect and resonate.

 Then, of course there’s that obvious ‘stock look’ which makes your marketing material look just the same as everyone else’s; (enough said)

 If you’re a New Zealand company producing a great product, then that’s a real achievement -but it’s also important that your marketing material gives the impression that it’s great.

 I’ve been around a while.
 I’m not into arty stuff for the sake of it.
 I really want New Zealand businesses to grow and look damn good in the process.
-Check out my portfolio pages; the images speak for themselves.A final note to creatives:
+Check out my portfolio pages; the images speak for themselves.Note to creatives: